-In accordance with the School Staffing Regulations (2012) where a teacher / leadership teacher in a maintained School applies for a teaching post in another maintained School or Academy, the governing body must on request advise the prospective new School in writing whether, within the past 2 years, the Employee has been subject to capability procedures, the duration of proceedings and their outcome.
+In the case of teachers and leadership teachers the School will provide references in accordance with the requirements of the School Staffing Regulations (2012).
+This requires that where a teacher in a maintained School applies for a teaching post in another maintained School or Academy, the governing body must, on request, advise the prospective new School in writing whether, within the past 2 years, the Employee has been subject to capability procedures, the duration of proceedings and their outcome.
 (Please note this requirement relates to performance capability concerns only and not ill health related capability)